Chapter 4: Policy on Technology and Literary and Artistic Works

 Effective Date.
 This policy is effective as of April 30, 2016 and supersedes the policy previously in effect.
 This policy will apply to all new Technology, Literary and Creative Works, and other works of authorship created after the Effective Date, as well as Technology licensed after the Effective Date regardless of the date of creation.

-Rights in Literary and Artistic Works and Technology
+B: Rights in Literary and Artistic Works and Technology

 Literary and Artistic Works

-All rights in (a) scholarly works of any kind, including books, articles, dissertations, and publications, (b) artistic, literary, film, tape, musical works (except any commissioned by the University), and (c) any works of authorship not created within the scope of employment as a University or VUMC employee (collectively, “Literary and Artistic Works”) created by Covered Persons are owned by their Creators.
+All rights in (a) scholarly works of any kind, including books, articles, dissertations, and publications, (b) artistic, literary, film, tape, musical works (except any commissioned by the University), and (c) any works of authorship not created within the scope of employment as a University or VUMC employee (a, b, and c, collectively, “Literary and Artistic Works”) created by Covered Persons are owned by their Creators.
 Literary and Artistic Works includes texts that have been stored on computer media, but excludes computer programs or computer software or databases that are neither accessory to nor an electronic expression of a scholarly text.
 All rights in works of authorship, other than Literary and Artistic Works, that are created with the use of University funds or facilities, or that capitalize on an affiliation with the University, or are created within the Covered Person’s scope of employment, are hereby assigned to the University, and shall be handled in the same manner as Technology.
 Commercial use of the University’s name and marks requires prior University approval.

 All rights in Technology created by Covered Persons with the use of University or VUMC facilities or funds administered by the University or VUMC, or within the scope of employment by the University or VUMC are hereby assigned to the University, with income to be distributed in accordance with this policy.
 The term “Technology” includes inventions, discoveries, and other innovations, whether or not reduced to practice, and research outcomes whether or not patentable or copyrightable.
 These inventions and research outcomes include, for example and without limitation, computer programs and applications (including apps for personal or other electronic devices), circuits, industrial designs, new and useful processes and devices, databases, data, research results, technical drawings, authored works for hire, trademarks, trade dresses, composition of matter, biological materials, chemical compounds, drugs, cell lines and organisms, medical devices, research tools, novel uses of existing inventions, and other technical creations.
 Faculty members working with students on research projects must inform those students in advance of the terms of this policy and of any burdens of nondisclosure or confidentiality deemed necessary by the faculty member to protect resulting technology.